Ruby-Network/ruby/README.md

 ### FEATURES COMING SOON
 ---

--   Basic Password protection for the website (you can set a password in the settings page)
+- [ ]   Basic Password protection for the website (you can set a password in the settings page)

--   Customizable apps and games
+- [ ]  Customizable apps and games

--   Partners page for all of our wonderful partners
+- [ ]  Partners page for all of our wonderful partners

--   Apps
+- [ ]  Apps

--   History page
+- [ ]  History page

--   Backgrounds, using Particles.js and other libraries
+- [ ]  Backgrounds, using Particles.js and other libraries

+- [ ]  Multiple Users when self hosting in private mode

--   And more!
+- [ ]  And more!

 ---